asavagar/uk-covid19-firm-creation/content/home/welcome.md

   css_class:
 ---

-The UK Firm Dynamics project explores the effect of COVID-19 policies on business creation and economic activity using the Companies House data.
+The UK Firm Dynamics project explores the effect of COVID-19 policies on business creation and economic activity in the UK.

 {{< cta cta_text="Latest report" cta_link="/reports/jan2021/"  cta_new_tab="true" >}}